 After looking into it, I could cover ALL the panels you see in the picture above with bead board AND use it as a backsplash too for about $100!
 YAYYYY it’s a winner.

-Since my style is more a COTTAGE/FARMHOUSE STYLE anyway, any sort of board (shiplap, bead board, board and batten) fits right in!
+Modern farmhouse style encompasses any sort of board (shiplap, bead board, board and batten) so this fit right in!

-Last thing I did was paint the kitchen Island white and the rest of the cabinets gray.
+Last thing I did was paint the kitchen Island white (first post) and the rest of the cabinets gray (second post).

 - $3200 granite install and removal of old countertop with bar cut down- this included new sink and new faucet